-- Communicate significant observations and information to management in a timely manner.
-Maintain a respectful, team-oriented division that helps individuals reach their career potential and achieve personal growth goals. - Promote the employee "Fraud, Waste of Abuse Hotline."
+- Enhance timeliness and efficiency of scheduled audits. - Communicate significant observations and information to management in a timely manner.
+Maintain a respectful, team-oriented department that helps individuals reach their career potential and achieve personal growth goals. - Promote the employee "Fraud, Waste, or Abuse Hotline."